folio-org/raml-module-builder/README.md

 ```

 ## Advanced Features
 1. RMB handles all routing, so this is abstracted from the developer.
 However, there are cases where third party functionality may need access to routing information.
-Once again, this is not to be used for routing , but in order to pass in routing information to a third party (one such example is the pac4j vertx saml client).
-RMB allows a developer to receive the Vertx RoutingContext object as a parameter to a generated function by indicating the endpoint represented by the function in the pom.xml (uses a comma delimiter for multiple paths)
+Once again, this is not to be used for routing, but in order to pass in routing information to a third party (one such example is the pac4j vertx saml client).
+RMB allows a developer to receive the Vertx RoutingContext object as a parameter to a generated function by indicating the endpoint represented by the function in the pom.xml (uses a comma delimiter for multiple paths).
 ```java
   <properties>
     <generate_routing_context>/rmbtests/test</generate_routing_context>